pusher/atom-pair/BlogPost.md

 ![Basic Invite](https://raw.githubusercontent.com/pusher/atom-pair/blog_post/images/invite.gif)

-####HipChat
+####HipChat Invitation

-The other way - one that we use quite often - is to invite collaborators over HipChat.
+The other way - one that we use quite often - is to invite collaborators over [HipChat](http://hipchat.com), a service for intra-company chat.
+You can sign up for a free account [here](https://www.hipchat.com/sign_up).

 We wanted this partly as an easy way of giving collaborators a session ID, but also so that other members of the team could join in if they wanted to.

 If you have admin privileges in a HipChat organization, type `command+shift+p` and go to `AtomPair: Set configuration keys`.
 Enter your HipChat API key and the room you wish the invitation to be sent through.